 Level 5 - Less Lethal

 This is a newer, acceptable and effective level of force that numerous police agencies have added to their use of force continuum policy and procedure.
 Less-lethal weapons were developed to provide law enforcement, military and corrections personnel with an alternative to lethal force.
 They were designed to temporarily incapacitate, confuse, delay, or restrain an adversary in a variety of situations.
 They have been used in riots, prison disturbances, and hostage rescues.
-Less-lethal weapons are valuable when: Lethal force is not appropriate.
-Lethal force is justified and available for backup but lesser force may subdue the aggressor.
-Lethal force is justified but its use could cause collateral effects, such as injury to bystanders or life-threatening damage to property and environment.
+Less-lethal weapons are valuable when: (a) lethal force is not appropriate, (b) lethal force is available as backup but lesser force may subdue the aggressor, (c) lethal force is justified but its use could cause serious collateral effects, such as injury to bystanders or damage to the environment.

 Level 6 - Deadly Force

 If a police peace officer has probable cause to believe that a suspect poses a significant threat of death or serious physical injury to the officer or others, then the use of deadly force is justified.
 It is obvious from all of the news about misuse of power by law enforcement, that this is easier said than done.

 By the very nature of the profession, peace officers may at times be confronted with a potentially lethal threat.
 In most of these instances, peace officers will have no other option but to discharge their firearm in order to protect their life or, the life of others.